jbericat/mongodb-university/mongodb_dba_path.md

 ### 7.2.
 Returning Specific Data from a Query in MongoDB

-Review the following code, which demonstrates how to return selected fields from a query.
+The following code demonstrates how to return selected fields from a query.

 #### 7.2.1.
 Add a Projection Document

-To specify fields to include or exclude in the result set, add a projection document as the second parameter in the call to db.collection.find().
+To specify fields to include or exclude in the result set, add a projection document as the second parameter in the call to `db.collection.find()`.

 Syntax: